actmd/abraham/README.md

 ## Requirements

 * Abraham needs to know the current user to track tour views, e.g. `current_user` from Devise.
+(If you are using a different method to identify who is currently logged in, you can, for example, add an alias to make it work.
+Assuming you have a method `current_foo` to identify your currenly logged-in user, you can add `alias_method 'current_user', 'current_foo'` in the place you define `current_foo`.)
 * Abraham is tested on Rails 5.2, 6.0, and 6.1

 ## Installation